Entering awards can be daunting for Mumpreneurs but two of our Glasgow Network Mumpreneurs have got it spot on.

 I run my business full time alongside being a mum to 2-year old twins.
 Life is pretty busy as you can imagine!

+Has your business aims changed over the years? if so what has changed?
 My business has grown year on year since I started it back in the summer of 2006.
 It has even grown through the credit crunch when a lot of businesses are failing.
 I sell more in one month now than I sold in the whole first 6 months of opening!
 I have recently gone international with a stockist in Munich in Germany and I hope this is the first of many international stockists.
 I sell all over the world through my website with a strong customer base in the US, Hong Kong, Dubai, Australia, New Zealand, France, Canada, Spain, Germany, Malta and Italy

+How do you market your business?
 I advertise in all of the leading bridal magazines and I invest a lot of time and money in SEO.
 Never underestimate the power of marketing, both online and offline.
 Being a website, if people don’t know where to find you, how can you ever expect to have any customers unless you tell them where you are!

+You have had great success over the last year winning awards.
+Would you encourage others to enter awards and what has the benefits been to your business from winning an award?
 Winning the Wedding Ideas Awards 2010 was like a dream for me.
 Having been runners up for the two years before, I never thought we would actually win the Award but it really was 3rd time lucky!
 Winning the Award has boosted my business more than I ever imagined it could do.
 We are now an “award-winning” brand and that gives customers a certain confidence when buying from us.
 Winning the Award was like the most enormous seal of approval one could wish for.
 It meant that the last 5 years of hard work had been worth it.
 I get emotional every time I think of winning the Award.
 After my wedding and having my twins, it really was one of the best moments of my life.
 I would certainly encourage others to enter awards.
 It can only give recognition if you win and if you don’t win, you’ve not lost anything.
 And if at first you don’t win, try, try and try again.
 We’d been runners up in the Wedding Ideas Awards for the two years previous to winning.

+We know you are also a mum to twins.
+How do you juggle business and babies?
 I am indeed Mummy to Max and Isabella, my 2-year old twins.
 We don’t have any family nearby to help out.
 Our nearest family is 2.5hours away and the rest are in Scotland , Canada and France !
 I have limited childcare and work pretty much every single second I can around my babies (nap times, evenings and weekends).
 Most people think I am totally crazy even attempting to run a business with twins but for me, my business is my third baby and there was no way I could ever give it up.
 I was even on my blackberry two hours after my c-section as the babies had decided to turn up rather early (at 35wks instead of their booked c-section at 37.5wks) and I’d just begun a total re=-design of my advertising campaign and I had adverts to sing off left, right and centre!
 It wasn’t ideal but what could I do.
 Let’s just say I’ve learnt to do a lot whilst balancing two babies on my lap!

+What are your plans for your business in the next few years?
 I hope my business continues to grow from strength to strength as time goes on.
 Each year, I launch one of two new collections and I love each collection more and more.
 Dealing with brides every day of my working life is an honour and I wake up every morning raring to start work.
 Not many people can say that now can they.

+Do you have any advice that you would like to share with fellow mumpreneurs starting out or growing their business?
 Research, research, research!
 If you don’t know your target audience you won’t know what products they want to buy and you won’t succeed.
 Also, never underestimate the power of marketing, both online and offline.
 If people don’t know you exist, how will they ever find you?
 When starting out it is very normal to eat, drink and sleep work.
 Indeed I still do this most of the time now, 5 years on and with twins to look after!
 But you have to stay focused and one step ahead of the game.
 If you can find a niche then do it as that will make you stand out and give you a place to put down your roots and make your own.
 Stay determined and have 100% belief in what you do.
 It is not easy running your own business.
 No holidays (I have to work even on holiday!), no sick days, no guaranteed income.
 But the benefits far outweigh the negatives.
 Nothing beats being your own boss.
 And I still get a kick from every single order that comes in.
 I love my brides and I still get that warm fuzzy feeling every time one sends in some feedback or a photo from their wedding.

 Thank you so much for taking the time to answer our questions.